 Schools must ensure that personal data is handled in accordance with the Data Protection Act 2018.
-See name of school's Privacy Notice for information about how personal data will be used.
+See St Mary's R.C Primary School and Nursery's Privacy Notice for information about how personal data will be used.

 Duty for schools to include attendance information in reports for parents